feldera/feldera/docs/sql/grammar.md

 Currently we require window ranges to have constant values.
 This precludes ranges such as `INTERVAL 1 YEAR`, which have variable sizes.
+The window bounds must be non-negative constant values.

 ## Table functions